 Musk's mega-merger of SpaceX and xAI bets on sci-fi future of data centers in space

-The merger aims to build orbital AI data centers powered by near-constant solar energy, with a combined valuation of $1.25 trillion ahead of a planned 2026 IPO.
+The $1.25 trillion merger aims to build orbital data centers powered by near-constant solar energy, reducing environmental costs and supporting large-scale AI workloads, Musk said.

 - Elon Musk's companies SpaceX and xAI have merged, aiming to create orbital data centers powered by solar energy in space.